-Gendered discourses are 'discourses that say something about women and men, girls and boys and about their gendered actions, behaviours, positions, choices, relations and identities.
-More specifically, gendered discourses are discourses that represent and (re)constitute, maintain and contest gendered social practice' (Litosseliti 2006:58).
+Gendered discourses are articulated by both men and women in different ways and different situations.
+They position men and women in certain ways and people take up (or challenge) such positions that constitute gender more widely.
+Discourses can therefore be gendered as well as gendering (Sunderland 2004).
+Common gendered discourses include: discourses of parenthood, femininity, heterosexuality, feminism, female emotionality and crises of masculinity. choices, relations and identities.
+More specifically, gendered discourses are discourses that represent and (re)constitute, maintain and contest gendered social practice' ??Litosseliti 2006:58).
 For instance, the gender difference discourse that represents men as aggressive and active and women as inactive in certain aspects is said to be gendered.
 A discourse is gendered if it suggests or states that men or women do things or behave in certain ways because they are men/women or because they are expected to behave so since they are men/women.
 Actual behaviour may or may not correspond to those representations and expectations (Wetherell et al 2002).

 Gendered discourses are articulated by both men and women in different ways and different situations.
 They position men and women in certain ways and people take up (or challenge) such positions that constitute gender more widely.
-Discourses can therefore be gendered as well as gendering (Sunderland Common aendered discourses 2004). include: discourses of parenthood, femininity, heterosexuality, feminism, female emotionality and crises of masculinity.
+Discourses can therefore be gendered as well as gendering (Sunderland 2004).
+Common gendered discourses include: discourses of parenthood, femininity, heterosexuality, feminism, female emotionality and crises of masculinity.
 Gendered discourses are categorised under interpretive discourses.
 These are those whose interpretation depends on the analyst's standpoint, for instance 'sexist discourse' or 'racist discourse'.
 These may seem different from one person to another because what may be viewed as racist discourse by one person may not be viewed so by another.
 As such, gendered discourses are viewed as so only by an analyst who aligns themselves with a feminist perspective.